Janet Fuentes, health activist, Peru. Image: Miguel Villalobos

 Oxfam is calling for every country to implement a mix of taxes that would ensure the richest 1% pay significantly higher tax rates.

-What can you do to fight inequality?
+Ready to fight inequality?